 For laws governing the procedure for surrender of firearms by a person subject to a protective order, see the section entitled Domestic Violence and Firearms in Washington.
-See also the Mental Health Reporting in Washington section for additional court notices restricting the possession of a firearm.
+See also the Mental Health Reporting in Washington section for additional court notices restricting possession of firearms in certain contexts.

 - Washington Proposition 1639, effective July 1, 2019.

 - Wash.
 Rev. Code Ann. § 71.05.182.